brian-ewell/mail_rotate/README.md

 # mail_rotate

-A simple bash script that rotates email archives
+A simple bash script that compresses and rotates mbox based email archives